Dialectical Behavior Therapy (DBT) for Substance Abuse

 Dialectical behavior therapy (DBT) is an evidence-based form of psychotherapy used to treat conditions like mental health and substance use disorders.
 Developed by psychologist Dr. Marsha Linehan and her colleagues in the 1970s, DBT – which was largely based on cognitive behavioral therapy (CBT) – was used to treat various mental health disorders and high-risk behaviors like suicidal ideation.
 The main difference between CBT and DBT is that the latter encourages clients to validate and accept uncomfortable feelings rather than work around them.
-Nowadays, individual and group treatments, including our Massachusetts treatment center, employ DBT for addiction and mental illness.
+If you’re interested in learning more about this treatment method, keep reading to learn how our Clearbrook rehab in Massachusetts utilizes DBT for substance abuse and mental illness.

-What Is Dialectical Behavior Therapy (DBT) For Substance Abuse?
+What Is Dialectical Behavior Therapy (DBT) For Substance Use?

 Dialectical behavior therapy can help those seeking addiction treatment learn skills like mindfulness, stress tolerance, interpersonal effectiveness, and emotional regulation, all of which are important for sustaining sobriety.
-DBT components are multidimensional and comprehensive, relying on learning skills to change unhelpful or negative thoughts and behaviors.
+A DBT treatment program is multidimensional and comprehensive, relying on learning skills to change unhelpful or negative thoughts and behaviors.
 Therapists using DBT teach critical behavioral skills to clients using various techniques like telling stories, practicing, giving feedback, and coaching clients.

 Common DBT skills for addiction treatment include: